bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/transferring-bitmarks.md

         await Transaction.get(txId);
     ```

-## Transferring Bitmarks using the Bitmark-CLI
+## Transferring bitmarks using the Bitmark-CLI

 The Bitmark-CLI allows users to transfer bitmarks by submitting the transactions to its connected node and then broadcasting to the network.